jcamilovelandiab/Lab1-MVNGIT/README.md

 ## License

-This project is under the Apache license - see [LICENSE](LICENSE) for more details.
+This project is under the Apache license - see [LICENSE](LICENSE.md) for more details.

 ## Author

-Juan Camilo Velandia Botello - Escuela Colombiana de Ingeniería Julio Garavito
+Juan Camilo Velandia Botello - Escuela Colombiana de Ingeniería Julio Garavito.